modoboa/modoboa/doc/contributing/getting_started.rst

 Then if not done already, run this command to create an OIDC application in order to be able to log in from the frontend::
-  $ docker exec modoboa-api '/bin/sh -c python3 /code/test_project/manage.py createapplication --name frontend --algorithm RS256 --redirect-uris 'http://localhost:3000/login/logged' public authorization_grant_type authorization-code'
+  $ docker exec modoboa-api '/bin/sh -c python3 /code/test_project/python manage.py createapplication --name frontend --client-id "LVQbfIIX3khWR3nDvix1u9yEGHZUxcx53bhJ7FlD" --user 1 --algorithm RS256 --redirect-uris 'https://localhost:3000/login/logged' public authorization-code'

 It will start the docker environment and make a Modoboa instance available at ``http://localhost:8000`` and the new admin interface at ``http://localhost:8080``